 Even with another 5 am alarm, we didn’t start hiking before 8 am.
 I didn’t get a lot of sleep last night, and with it cool out, we stayed in our sleeping bags until almost 7.
 Once we got out of the tent, though, it appeared as though the weather might be improved.
 While it was overcast, there was no fog, and the sun made some effort to come out in the morning.
 The clouds seemed thinner than they had been, and I hoped that meant they’d eventually dissipate, and we’d get a sunny day.

 From Pumice Creek, the trail continued to be fairly rough, with more than its fair share of blowdowns we had to navigate.
 In some places, hiker-created detours around fallen trees were the only way through, and many of them were very steep and almost impassable themselves, the ground having deteriorated and eroded away thanks to a lack of maintenance.
-In other places, it was clear there had been maintenance, but that maintenance just made it barely possible to scramble over a fallen tree (rather than cutting and removing part of the tree from the trail).
+In other places, it was clear there had been maintenance, but just barely enough to made it possible to scramble over a fallen tree.
 After a short, steep climb, the trail exited the forest and crested a ridge.

 Today would be a very ambitious day for us: over two miles of elevation change (about 4,200 feet up and 6,200 feet down).
 Leaving the forest, a deep valley appeared ahead of us.
 On the other side of the valley, we could see the trail carved into the trees, giant swaths of switchbacks climbing the mountainside.
 The next ten miles, from the top of this side of the valley to the other, would be very steep, covering more than half of the day’s elevation change.
 The trail meandered around a dirt and rock path for the first mile or so from the ridge crest, giving us a preview of the trail to come.